Divorce cost calculator

 Initial Legal Services

-Starting a legal case usually comes with consultation fees, document preparation costs, and initial legal guidance.
-These fees cover the time and resources needed to understand your situation, review documents, and outline your legal options.
-Marble’s pricing helps you budget for these first steps so you know what to expect before moving forward.
+Starting a case usually comes with consultation fees, document preparation, and initial legal guidance — the work of understanding your situation, reviewing documents, and outlining your options.
+Marble's pricing is built to help you budget for these first steps, so you know what to expect before moving forward.

 Court-Related Costs

-Most family law cases require court filing fees, administrative costs, and document processing fees.
+Most family law cases require court filing fees, administrative costs, and document processing fees (including the cost of serving papers on your spouse).
 These are typically fixed costs set by the court system and can vary depending on where you live.
 While these expenses are unavoidable, planning for them in advance can help you stay on track financially.

 Professional Service Fees

-Attorneys are often the biggest expense in family law cases.
-Their fees vary based on case complexity and the level of legal support needed.
-In some situations, additional professionals like mediators, financial analysts, or expert witnesses may be required.
-Marble offers mediation, which can help resolve disputes more affordably than litigation.
-Knowing when these services are necessary can help you plan for legal costs effectively.
+Attorneys are often the biggest expense, and their fees vary based on case complexity and the level of legal support needed.
+Some cases also call for professionals like mediators, financial analysts, or expert witnesses.
+Marble offers mediation, which can resolve disputes at a lower cost than litigation.

 Documentation and Administrative Expenses